ianrenton/ianrenton.com/hardware/flight-tracker/index.markdown

 ![Military symbology and airspace layer in U.M.I.D.
 1090)](/hardware/flight-tracker/sw2.png){: .center}

-<p>When setting this up, I did encounter a problem, which is that Dump1090 by default has a problem with the <code>Access-Control-Allow-Origin</code> flag that it uses to enable cross-site script requests for the data.
-The version of Dump1090 installed by default in PiAware is no longer the latest, so I tried recompiling the latest version to see if the problem was resolved, but I ran into problems getting it to compile on the Pi.
-In order to allow my own software to access the data, I therefore to set up a reverse proxy on the Raspberry Pi using nginx.
-This allowed me to rewrite the headers as required.</p>
+When setting this up, I did encounter a problem, which is that PiAware's lighttpd web server config has a problem with the `Access-Control-Allow-Origin` flag that it uses to enable cross-site script requests for the data.
+[This commit](https://github.com/ianrenton/dump1090/commit/c89e3b9e9e2c02c722ffab40a8c1d4fcb5b92652), which hopefully will be merged into Dump 1090, shows you how I fixed that in `/etc/lighttpd/conf-available/89-dump1090-fa.conf`.
+I also made [this change](https://github.com/ianrenton/dump1090/commit/8aa9dc8b8fd43d4755a8042423af2ab841f104bf) while I was there there to expose the JSON files in `/db/` to the outside world as well as just those in `/data/`, so U.M.I.D. can fetch tail number and airframe IDs.

+Since I wanted HTTPS support, I also got a certificate from [Let's Encrypt](https://letsencrypt.org/) to serve the same web root on port 443 as well&mdash;[instructions can be found here](https://www.itzgeek.com/how-tos/linux/how-to-configure-lets-encrypt-ssl-in-lighttpd-server.html).

 ![Track table in U.M.I.D.
 1090)](/hardware/flight-tracker/sw3.jpg){: .center}